Zhykos/autophoto/README.md

 ### Install the project

+#### Deno

+Deno is a runtime for JavaScript and TypeScript that is based on the V8 JavaScript engine and the Rust programming language.
 You need to install Deno to run the project: https://docs.deno.com/runtime/getting_started/installation/.

+#### Lint and format

 Activate the lint and format with Biome: